nf-core/taxprofiler/docs/output.md

 </details>

 By default nf-core/taxprofiler will only provide the `.log` file if PRINSEQ++ is selected as the complexity filtering tool.
-You will only find the complexity filtered FASTQ files in your results directory if you supply ` --save_complexityfiltered_reads` .
+You will only find the complexity filtered `.fastq` files in your results directory if you supply ` --save_complexityfiltered_reads` .

-Note that the FASTQ file(s) may _not_ always be the 'final' reads that go into taxprofiling, if you also run other steps such as host removal, run merging etc..
+Note that the `.fastq` file(s) may _not_ always be the 'final' reads that go into taxprofiling, if you also run other steps such as host removal, run merging etc..

 ### Filtlong